small-tech/site.js/README.md

 #### Proxy server

-You can use Site.js as a development-time reverse proxy for HTTP and WebSocket connections.
+You can use Site.js as a reverse proxy for HTTP and WebSocket connections.
 This is useful if you have a web app written in any language that only supports HTTP (not TLS) that you want to deploy securely.

 For example, the following is a simple HTTP server written in Python 3 (_server.py_) that runs insecurely on port 3000: